Which Canadian student visa do I need?

 • Proof that you’ve paid the fee CA$150 fee for the study permit

-Also note that if you intend to study in the province of Quebec (for longer than 6 months), you’ll need to provide a Certificat d’acceptation du Québec (CAQ), provided by the Government of Quebec.
-This document must be certified and translated in both English and French.
+Also note that if you intend to study in the province of Quebec (for longer than 6 months), you’ll need to provide a Certificate Acceptation du Québec (CAQ), provided by the Government of Quebec.
+This document must be certified and translated into both English and French.

 However, your Quebec-based university will tell you all you need to know about the CAQ and how to apply.